 Maroons in Cockpit Country face boundary challenges.

-On Saturday July 13, 2013, I had the opportunity to sit-in on a meeting held by the President and Counsel of the Overseas Maroon Ms Carol Barnett and Mr. Rowe as they welcome Colonel Ferron Williams, leader of the Accompong Maroons in St. Elizabeth and The Principal of Accompong Primary & Junior High School Mr. Garfield Rowe to the US.
+On Saturday, July 13, 2013, I had the opportunity to sit in on a meeting with the Maroon.
+At the meeting were the President and Counsel of the Overseas Maroon.
+In attendance was the Colonel of the Accompong Moorons Mr Ferron Williams.
+The Principal of Accompong School and Mr. Garfield Rowe were at the meeting in Brooklyn, New York.

 From Left Principal Garfield Rowe, Colonel Ferron Williams and Mr. Rowe (Uncle to young Mr. Rowe)

-Colonel Williams, who has one year left on his five year term as leader, recognized that he must stay aggressive on all information related to Cockpit Country.
-As various parties are looking to invade Cockpit Country for the mining of bauxite and limestone, the people “Of the Sovereign State of Accompong” are staying focused to ensure that the land that was negotiated by Captain Codjoe in the Peace Treaty of 1738 does not get taken away.
+Colonel Williams, who has one year left on his five-year term as leader, recognized that he must stay aggressive.
+He was giving updates on all information related to Cockpit Country.
+He mentions how various parties are looking to invade Cockpit Country.
+They’re looking to take over Cockpit County.
+They want it for the mining of bauxite and limestone.
+These Maroons people “Of the Sovereign State of Accompong” are staying focused.
+To ensure that the land negotiated by Captain Codjoe in the Peace Treaty is not taken away.
 The Cockpit Country is home to over 27 endemic species and the largest butterfly in the Americas, the giant swallowtail.

 From left, Garfield Rowe, Colonel Ferron Williams, Mr. Rowe & Maxie AJE

-It’s very unfortunate to know that the Peace Treaty of 1738 that was signed with then British Governor to Jamaica, Sir Edward Trelawney and Captain Cudjoe of the Maroons could be question.
-This Peace Treaty that was satisfactory to both parties came at a time in history when a hand shake and someone word was good Enough (Cockpit Country is Maroons land).
+The British Governor signed the Peace Treaty with the Maroons in 1738.
+Now decades later, boundaries are still not respected.
+It was in the presence of Sir Edward Trelawney and Captain Cudjoe of the Maroons.
+This Peace Treaty was satisfactory to both parties.
+It came at a time in history when a handshake and someone’s word were good Enough (Cockpit Country is Maroon land).

 The Cockpit Country that was establish in the Peace Treaty of 1738 belongs to the Accompong Maroons and the people “Of the Sovereign State of Accompong.”
-The boundary was intended to remain as it was given to the Maroons and the rest of Jamaica belongs to Jamaica the country.
-Currently, there are only two land owners in Jamaica (The Government and the Accompong), however, the rest of Jamaicans are hopeful that they too can get there land title.
+The Cockpit Country boundary was intended to remain in place for the Maroons.
+While the rest of the Island belongs to the country, Jamaica.
+Currently, there are only two landowners in Jamaica (The Government and the Accompong), however, the rest of Jamaicans are hopeful that they too can get their land title.

 Accompong Town and the Maroons